tobiasbriones/blog/mathswe/eng/uiux/platform/feat/new-article-and-code-navigation-features-2023-09-09/index.md

 The new footer style (that was around for a while already) will put the cherry on top of the site design for now.

+## Powering the Platform Articles with Advanced Navigation

+The latest article navigation (i.e., table of contents), EP and subdirectory access, and the application of styles have turned the platform articles into powerful math software engineering references and have also turned into more establishing MathSwe standards implemented into UI/UX ergonomics.